 - Address: Unit 16 B, Man Foong Industrial Building, Cheung Lee St, Chai Wan

 - Phone: +852 2480 1182

 - Website: http://www.latitude22n.com

-Tucked away behind the alleys of Wan Chai’s Star Street, Delstore is a hidden gem of menswear and accessories comprising a select range of brands, including Engineered Garments and Nigel Cabourn to Yuketen and more.
-The interior is artfully constructed to offer more space than what appears from the outside, while the second floor houses either specially branded pop-up spaces or its usual line of accessories.
-The staff is friendly and the wares are good, which is all you need.
+Tucked away behind the alleys of Wan Chai’s Star Street, Delstore is a hidden gem of menswear and accessories comprising a select range of brands, including Engineered Garments, Nigel Cabourn and Yuketen.
+The interior is artfully constructed to offer more space than what appears from the outside, while the second floor acts as an ever-changing pop-up space hosting a range of other brands.

 - Address: 3 Schooner St, Wan Chai

 - Phone: +852 2528 1770

 KAPOKLifestyle & Fashion Shop

 Kapok is undoubtedly one of the better boutiques in Hong Kong, and carries an array of lifestyle and fashion brands.
 Opening its doors in 2006, the shop’s merchandise range from sought after international labels to a list of niche magazines and even coffee brands – one of the two Kapok brick and mortars doubles as a café.
 Situated in the peaceful neighbourhood of Star Street, its two locations are a stone’s throw away from each other, so when you’re done with one, you’re able to skip right on down to the next.

 - Address: 5 St Francis Yd & 3 Sun St, Wan Chai